 ASF has an internal revolving credit facility with VINCI for €2.5 billion which matures in November 2023.
-This credit line had not been used at year end.
+This credit line is not used at year end.

-21. Financial risk management
+21 Financial risk management

 Management rules

 The ASF group has implemented a system to manage and monitor the financial risks to which it is exposed, principally interest rate risk.